AmericanFlagInPlace/AFIPWiki/content/Conurbation Guide.md

 This article explains the *Set up* process to start contributing.
 To view the style guide please read: [[Style Guide]].

-There are three main tools that are used
+There are three main tools that are used: [Git](https://git-scm.com/download), [Github Desktop](https://desktop.github.com/), and [Obsidian](https://obsidian.md/).

+Once all three applications installed we can get started.

+1. Create a file